Murder!: Plot

 Diana Baring, a young actress in a travelling theatre troupe, is found in a daze with blood on her clothes, sitting by the murdered body of another young actress, Edna Druce.
 The poker used to commit the murder is at Diana's feet, but she has no memory of what happened during the minutes that the crime was committed.
 The two young women are thought to have been rivals, and the police arrest her.
 Diana withholds some important information deliberately, to protect something about the identity of a man that she will not name.

 At her trial, most of the jury are certain she is guilty.
 One or two feel that she may have a severe mental illness which means that she really does have no memory of killing the other woman, but they are convinced that she should still be hanged lest she strike again.
 One juror, Sir John Menier, a celebrated actor-manager, seems sure she must be innocent, but is brow-beaten into voting "guilty" along with the rest of the jury.
 Diana is imprisoned, and awaits hanging.

-John feels responsible, as he had recommended that Diana take the touring job in order for her to get more experience.
+Sir John feels responsible, as he had recommended that Diana take the touring job in order for her to get more experience.
 He discovers Diana has been a fan of his since childhood, and considers her far too honest and straightforward to be a criminal of any kind.
-Using skills he has learned in the theatre, John investigates the murder with the help of the stage manager Ted Markham and his wife Doucie.
+Using skills he has learned in the theatre, Sir John investigates the murder with the help of the stage manager Ted Markham and his wife Doucie.
 They narrow the possible suspects down to a male actor in the troupe, Handel Fane.